Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 Since $f_\beta$ is non-negative, we may interpret~\eqref{eq:Z_high_temp_expansion} as prescribing a probability measure on (spanning) subgraphs of $G$, where the subgraph $(V(G),E)$ has probability proportional to $Z(E)$.
 Furthermore, given such a subgraph, we may interpret~\eqref{eq:Z_of_E_def} as prescribing a probability measure on spin configurations $\sigma$, whose density with respect to $d\sigma$ is proportional to

-\begin{remark} For the Ising model ($n=1$), the above joint distribution on the graph $(V(G), E)$ and spin configuration $\sigma$ is called the \emph{Edwards-Sokal coupling} \cite{EdwSok88}.
+\begin{remark} For the Ising model ($n=1$), the above joint distribution on the graph $(V(G), E)$ and spin configuration $\sigma$ is called the \emph{Edwards--Sokal coupling} \cite{EdwSok88}.
 Here, the marginal probability of $E$ is proportional to

 where $N(E)$ stands for the number of connected components in $(V(G),E)$.
 Moreover, given~$E$, the spin configuration $\sigma$ is sampled by independently assigning to the vertices in each connected component of $(V(G),E)$ the same spin value, picked uniformly from $\{-1,1\}$.
-The marginal distribution~\eqref{eq:FK_model} of $E$ is the famous \emph{Fortuin-Kasteleyn (FK) random-cluster model}, which makes sense also for other values of $p$ and $q$ \cite{Gri06}.
-Both the Edwards-Sokal coupling and the FK model are available also for the more general \emph{Potts models}.
+The marginal distribution~\eqref{eq:FK_model} of $E$ is the famous \emph{Fortuin--Kasteleyn (FK) random-cluster model}, which makes sense also for other values of $p$ and $q$ \cite{Gri06}.
+Both the Edwards--Sokal coupling and the FK model are available also for the more general \emph{Potts models}.

-The Edwards-Sokal coupling immediately implies that, for the Ising model, the correlation $\rho_{x,y}=\E(\sigma_x \sigma_y)$ equals the probability that $x$ is connected to $y$ in the graph $(V(G), E)$.
+The Edwards--Sokal coupling immediately implies that, for the Ising model, the correlation $\rho_{x,y}=\E(\sigma_x \sigma_y)$ equals the probability that $x$ is connected to $y$ in the graph $(V(G), E)$.
 In particular, $\rho_{x,y}$ is non-negative (as in Theorem~\ref{thm:Griffiths_first_inequality}) and, as connectivity probabilities in the FK model (with $q\ge 1$) are non-decreasing with $p$ \cite[Theorem 3.21]{Gri06}, it follows also that $\rho_{x,y}$ is non-decreasing with the inverse temperature $\beta$ (as in Theorem~\ref{thm:second_Griffiths_inequality}). \end{remark}

 \begin{remark} Conditioned on $E$, the spin configuration $\sigma$ may be seen as a sample from the spin $O(n)$ model on the graph $(V(G),E)$ with potential $U(x) := -\log(\exp(\beta(1+x))-1)$.
 That is, conditioned on $E$, the distribution of $\sigma$ is given by $\mu_{(V(G),E),n,U}$. \end{remark}